What Is the Difference Between Mental Health and Emotional Health

 1. More Accurate Self-Awareness

-• Respond with the right coping strategies
+• Use the right coping skills to respond

-• Track your personal growth more effectively
+• Keep better track of your personal growth

 2. Getting the Right Kind of Support

-Different challenges require different forms of help:
+Different problems need different kinds of help:

-• Prevent unnecessary stress and confusion
+• Stop stress and confusion that aren’t necessary

 3. Better Communication with Others